4Furki4/4Furki4/README.md

 >Hello there!
 >
 >I'm currently learning web development: both backend and frontend.
 I don't have any background like a degree unrelated to development.
 My web development adventure started as a hobby, then became the reason why I dropped out of university.
 I actually wanted to make my games using Unity.
 However, I decided to build a new Turkish online dictionary because of the downsides of the official TDK dictionary.
 But why would I build it ?
 It's because I love the meanings and etymologies of Turkish words.
 I kept learning to build it, then realized that web development becomes beyond a hobby because I mostly spend my whole time learning new things for it.
->
-> \
-The way how I started learning web development is kind of different from the convention.
-I specialized in backend first, because I already had enough C# knowledge for building APIs using .NET.
-I didn't have the plans called "roadmaps".
-I just keep learning what I need for building the dictionary.
-At some point, I decided to learn client-side too.
-I didn't expect that I like it that much.
-I didn't even expect that I'd like web development that much !
-In this adventure, I made mistakes, and I will.
-I learned making mistakes is not what I should be afraid of.
-What I should be afraid of is being afraid of making mistakes.
-Being afraid of it just means that I might not like what I do. \
-\
-I have a goal for 2023.
-I'm trying to fill my whole contribution table in GitHub.
-It kinda shows how hard I work.
-You can see it scrolling down.
-Last but not least, I do love being helpful.
-I've been learning the web with the help of those who are teaching it voluntarily.
-Contact me if you need any help or anything you'd like to say.

 ### Some other hobbies:
 * Playing video games since I was 5 y.o